in Glacier National Park

 see fall foliage

-Fall is a wonderful time to visit the park to see a variety of foliage change their colors dramatically.
+Fall is a wonderful time to visit the park to see a variety of foliage change colors dramatically.
 On the west side of the park, the trees begin changing color mid-September.
 On the east side, fall colors appear toward the end of September and beginning of October.

 The last color change is when the larch trees turn a brilliant gold color in mid-October.
 These trees are mainly on the west side of the park, but the southern boundary of the park is also a great place to view larch trees from along the road on Highway 2.